Date of Last Revision May 10, 2022

 Following termination or deactivation of your OVEE account, We may retain your information and any content you uploaded to the Site or Service for a reasonable time for archival purposes.
 Furthermore, We may retain and continue to use indefinitely all information (including your content) contained in your communications to other users or posted to public or semi-public areas of the Site or Service after termination or deactivation of your account, unless otherwise prohibited by law.

-4. Your Options: You have the choice to: not provide personal information directly to Us, although that may result in your inability to use the Site, Services, or obtain certain services, or use certain features of our Site or Services; stop receiving promotional emails or newsletters from Us by following the “Unsubscribe” link at the bottom of emails We send you, or by sending an email to OVEE@itvs.org with “Unsubscribe” in the subject line (although We may continue to respond to any emails from you or to use your email for non-promotional communications); and review and update your personal information by contacting Us at the email address below or, if you have an online account on our Site or Services, by logging into that account.
+4. Your Options: You have the choice to: not provide personal information directly to Us, although that may result in your inability to use the Site or the Services, to obtain certain services, or to use certain features of our Site or Services; stop receiving promotional emails or newsletters from Us by following the “Unsubscribe” link at the bottom of emails We send you, or by sending an email to OVEE@itvs.org with “Unsubscribe” in the subject line (although We may continue to respond to any emails from you or to use your email for non-promotional communications); and review and update your personal information by contacting Us at the email address below or, if you have an online account on our Site or Services, by logging into that account.
 You may be able to refuse or disable cookies by adjusting your web browser settings.
 Because each web browser is different, please consult the instructions provided by your web browser (typically in the “help” section).
 Please note that you may need to take additional steps to refuse or disable such technologies.
 If you choose to refuse, disable, or delete these technologies, some of the functionality of the Site or Service may no longer be available to you.
+If you would like OVEE to delete your personal information collected by OVEE, you may email Us at firstname.lastname@example.org.
+Please allow ten (10) business days for data to be removed.

 7. Third-party Sites: The Site and Service may contain links to content and websites maintained by third parties that We do not control.
-We may allow third parties to place and read their own cookies, web beacons, and similar technologies to collect information automatically through the sites and online services.
-We are not responsible for the privacy practices of these third parties, and We recommend that you visit the privacy policies of each website that you visit.
+We may allow third parties to place and read their own cookies, web beacons, and similar technologies to collect information automatically through the Sites and online Services.
+We may also allow third-party moderators to record the OVEE screenings (which may contain your information) and to publish such recordings on third-party websites.
+We are not responsible for the privacy practices of these third parties or the use of any recordings made by third-party moderators, and We recommend that you visit the privacy policies of each website that you visit.

 1435 Folsom Street